“I couldn’t go a day without working out. I panicked when I ate at restaurants. And I despised my body."

 Q. Where are you located?

-I live and work in a rural ski town in Colorado.
+A. I live and work in a rural ski town in Colorado.
 I don’t currently have an in-person office, so I see all my clients remotely either via Zoom or Doxy.me.
-I understand the unique challenges of finding a specialist in your area if you also live somewhere remote, therefore I specialize in helping people transform their relationship to food, even if we live thousands of miles apart.
+If you live somewhere with few eating disorder resources, I understand the unique challenges of finding a specialist in your area.
+Therefore I specialize in helping people transform their relationship to food even if we live thousands of miles apart.

 Q. Do you take insurance?

-A. Coaches are not covered by health insurance.
+A. I do not take health insurance at this time.
 This is a great thing for your privacy and not having any diagnoses reported to HIPPA.
 Additionally, without the headache of having to bill your insurance and fit our sessions into insurance standard protocol, I am better able to focus on you and your unique needs.

 Q. What’s the best way to get my loved one to see you?